 - Meets ASTM Standards ASTM D2013 and ASTM B215

 In conclusion, it’s important to keep in mind that sampling and dividing is not a cookie-cutter operation and that even with the benefits of spin riffling discussed here, this type of splitter may not always be the ideal choice.
 Some factors to consider in determining which splitter works best when including:

 - Size of bulk samples – samples in quantities exceeding hopper capacities will need to go through preliminary steps to reduce volume.

 - Composition of a sample – spin riffling works best with materials that are free-flowing.

 - Bulk samples with moisture variations or which produce significant amounts of airborne dust may work best with an enclosed splitter.

-For additional information on spinning rifflers or other sampling and dividing units, check out the Sampling and Dividing page on our website, or view any of the 12 Gilson Sample Dividing/Sample Splitting Equipment videos in our video library.
+For additional information on spinning rifflers or other sampling and dividing units, check out our Material Sampling and Dividing Equipment page, or contact a member of our technical support team today!